Methodology

 Current Assumed Allowances and Component Rates

-Underpinning the Commission's methodologies are some allowances and component rates that the Commission uses to help determine the allocation of the the FA Grants.
-Allowances are added to the calculation of each island council's expenditure requirement in the Base Grant Model as recognition that the cost of providing the service is not adequately captured by the Commission’s standardised expenditure measures.
-Allowances are designed to increase the recipient councils’ relative need for financial assistance in the Commission’s Base Grant model.
+Underpinning the Commission's methodology are a number of allowances and component rates that the Commission uses to help determine the allocation of the FA Grants.
+Allowances are added to the calculation of each council's expenditure requirement in the Base Grant assessment in recognition that the cost of providing the service is not adequately captured by the Commission’s standardised expenditure measures.
+Allowances are designed to increase the recipient councils’ relative need for financial assistance in the Commission’s Base Grant assessment.
 As the Base Grant funding pool is not sufficient to fully fund all assessed deficits of councils, the allowance does not result in the recipient councils directly receiving additional funding of the same dollar value as the allowance itself.

 Some of the allowance rates are updated annually to ensure they reflect current cost profiles, whereas others are updated periodically as determined appropriate by the Commission.

-The current Expenditure Allowances, and the recipient councils, that the Commission used for making its 2022-23 Base Grant recommendations, were as follows:
+The current expenditure allowances, and the recipient councils, that the Commission used for making its 2023-24 Base Grant recommendations, were as follows:

 Allowance DescriptionAllowance AmountRecipient Councils

-Provision of services in support of medical general practitioners (GP practice allowance)$42 927 per practice
+Provision of services in support of medical general practitioners (GP practice allowance)$48 311 per practice

 Glamorgan Spring Bay (x3)